Spectral triples from stationary Bratteli diagrams: Preliminaries for spectral triples

 The above formula is particularily usefull if one knows the asymptotic expansion of $\TR(e^{-tD^2})$ at $t\to 0$, or only its leading term.\footnote{A function $f:\R^{>0}\to \CM$ is asymptotically equivalent to $g:\R^{>0}\to \R$ at $t\to 0$, written $f\asym g$, if $|f - g|=o(|g|)$. $f=O(g)$ means that $\exists M>0,\exists \delta>0,\forall 0<t<\delta: |f(t)|\leq M|g(t)|$, and $f=o(g)$ means that $\forall\epsilon>0,\exists\delta>0,\forall 0<t<\delta: |f(t)|\leq \epsilon|g(t)|$.} It is well known that the form of the asymptotic expansion is related to the singularites of the zeta-function \cite{CoMa08,Iochum}.
 For instance, an expansion of the form

-with $\Re (\alpha)<0$, $c_\alpha\in \CM$, and $h$ a function which is bounded at $0$ (in particular without logarithmic terms like $\log t$) implies that the zeta-function has a simple pole at $-2{\alpha}$ with residue equal to $2c_\alpha/\Gamma(-{\alpha})$ and is regular at $0$ \cite{CoMa08}.
+with $\Re (\alpha)<0$, $c_\alpha\in \CM$ and $h$ a function which is bounded at $0$ (in particular without logarithmic terms like $\log t$) implies that the zeta-function has a simple pole at $-2{\alpha}$ with residue equal to $2c_\alpha/\Gamma(-{\alpha})$ and is regular at $0$ \cite{CoMa08}.
 We will see however, that the situation is quite different in our case where we have to replace $c_\alpha$ by functions that are periodic in $\log t$.
-We assume therefore in the sequel that the asymptotic behaviour of the trace of the heat-kernel is given by
+Recall the Laplace transform of a function $f$ at $s$ :